Billy Tibbetts

 William Thomas Tibbetts (born October 14, 1974) is an American former professional ice hockey player.
 He played 82 games in the National Hockey League with the Pittsburgh Penguins, Philadelphia Flyers, and New York Rangers from 2000 to 2003.
 The rest of his career, which lasted from 1994 to 2012, was mainly spent in the minor leagues.

+Early life

+William Thomas Tibbetts was born on October 14, 1974, in Scituate, Massachusetts, to his parents Joe and Terry Tibbetts.
+His father was a graduate of Harvard University and had his own construction firm.
+He has two siblings a brother Nicky and a sister Alex.
+Tibbetts began playing hockey at the age of four and was a Boston Bruins fan growing up, having an admiration for enforcers such as Jay Miller.
+Tibbetts attended public school in Scituate followed by two private high schools in the area but never graduated, he went on to earn a GED later in life.

 Playing career

+In 1992–93 Tibbetts played for the Boston Jr. Bruins of the New England Junior Hockey League (NEJHL), an independent junior circuit, where he established himself as a prospect scoring 60 goals and 80 assists 73 games.
+In 1993-94 Tibbetts played for multiple teams in various leagues such as the Sioux City Musketeers, Tri–City Americans, Bellingham Ice Hawks and the London Knights.
+During this period he scored 20 goals and 24 assists.

 ECHL

 Tibbetts started his career in the ECHL with the Birmingham Bulls, playing two games with the team as a 19-year-old rookie during the 1994–95 season.
 The following season, he signed with the Johnstown Chiefs.
 Tibbetts finished the season with 37 goals, 31 assists, and 68 points, ranking third on the team behind established ECHL veterans Don Parsons and Trevor Jobe.
 His 300 PIMs was the second highest on the team that season, finishing only behind Jason Courtemache's 363 PIMs.
 Because of a ruling which involved the violation of his probation, this was Tibbetts' last season of professional hockey until the year 2000.